davidde/notes/BASH.md

 Other is often referred to as "world", "everyone" etc.
 Read, write and execute privileges are individually set for the other with 0004, 0002 and 0001 respectively.
 Combinations can be applied as necessary eg: 0007 is read, write and execute for other.

-The default permissions are 0755 for directories, and 0644 for files.

 #### Special Modes
 * **setuid**: Binary executables with the setuid bit can be executed with the privileges of the file's owner.